 Winston Churchill said in a speech in parliament in November 1947: "Many forms of government have been tried, and will be tried in this world of sin and woe.
 No one pretends that democracy is perfect or all-wise.
 Indeed it has been said that democracy is the worst form of Government except for all those other forms that have been tried from time to time."

 Christian IV with the national council.
-During his long and disastrous reign, he was in constant in-fight with the council, who were opponents of his wars, especially the one in Germany.
+During his long and in the end disastrous reign, he was in constant in-fight with the council, who were opponents of his wars, especially the one in Germany.
 The king won - to the detriment of Denmark.
-His son Frederik III made the monarchy completely independent of the national council by introducing absolutism.
-This continued Denmark's historical decline, that particularly Christian IV had begun.
-Drawing from Glossarium Juridico-Danico.
+His son Frederik III introduced absolute monarchy with a coup.
+This continued Denmark's historical decline, that particularly Christian IV had begun in his late years.
+Drawing from Glossarium Juridico-Danico. .

 We must fear that with the current mass democracy the European nations will be paralyzed, and they will not be able to shake off the muslim stranglehold on them.
 It will all go under in "love manifestations", peace marches, calls for increased integration and tolerance, statements that we must continue doing, as we usually do, and similar toothless actions, as we know them so well.